openpress/easy-hugo-blog/README.md

 * `openpress/homepage`: A private repository of `Easy Hugo Blog` template
 * `openpress/openpress.github.io`: A public repository using GitHub Pages

+Note: the two repos must belongs to one user/organization.

 And you need use `deploy_key`.
 Firstly set your private key to the private repository, and ensure that the Name is set as `ACTIONS_DEPLOY_KEY`

 ![WX20221008-114114@2x](https://user-images.githubusercontent.com/1658618/201357562-cedbacc6-0cac-4245-bd03-0b617090c211.png)